 In our first season in 2020 we grew a quarter ton of produce including collard greens, beets, bok choy, cucumbers, butter beans, watermelons, a variety of tomatoes, peppers and gourds, as well as parsley, rosemary, mint, oregano, basil, lavender, and chives, and a variety of pollinator friendly flowers.
 The garden will provide fresh produce to Jubilee Home and the surrounding community.

 Jubilee Home also serves as a clothing and food distribution point for our neighbors in the Dawkins Street neighborhood.

 Jubilee Home is located in a part of the historical Hayti neighborhood that suffers from the damages of urban renewal and disinvestment.
 As part of being in a community with food and housing insecurity, Jubilee Home has become a hub for food and clothing distribution in the community.
-We are on pace to provide about 4000 meals to the community in 2020 along with many many pounds of food, clothing, and fresh produce.
+We provided about 2500 meals to the community in 2020 along with many many pounds of food, clothing, and fresh produce.
 If you are interested in getting involved with us but don’t know how, we can always use food and clothing, and hands to organize it!

 We also partner with Jubilee Creations to create job opportunities for motivated individuals who struggle to overcome the barriers of finding a job while attached to a criminal record.

 We get to build custom furniture, home projects and playscapes while watching young people build themselves up with confidence, purpose, and transferable skills.